smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/first_test.md

-# BenchSpy - Your first test
+# BenchSpy - Your First Test

-Let's start with a simplest case, which doesn't require you to have any of the observability stack, but only `WASP` and the application you are testing.
+Let's start with the simplest case, which doesn't require any part of the observability stack—only `WASP` and the application you are testing.
-`BenchSpy` comes with some built-in `QueryExecutors` each of which additionaly has predefined metrics that you can use.
-One of these executors is the
-`DirectQueryExecutor` that fetches metrics directly from `WASP` generators.
+`BenchSpy` comes with built-in `QueryExecutors`, each of which also has predefined metrics that you can use.
+One of these executors is the `DirectQueryExecutor`, which fetches metrics directly from `WASP` generators, which means you can run it with Loki.

+> [!NOTE]
+> Not sure whether to use `Loki` or `Direct` query executors?
+[Read this!](./loki_dillema.md)

+## Test Overview

-Our first test will follow the following logic:
+Our first test will follow this logic:
-* Run a simple load test
+- Run a simple load test.
-* Generate the performance report and store it
+- Generate a performance report and store it.
-* Run the load again
+- Run the load test again.
-* Generate a new report and compare it to the previous one
+- Generate a new report and compare it to the previous one.

-We will use some very simplified assertions, used only for the sake of example, and expect the performance to remain unchanged.
+We'll use very simplified assertions for this example and expect the performance to remain unchanged.

+### Step 1: Define and Run a Generator

-Let's start by defining and running a generator that will use a mocked service:
+Let's start by defining and running a generator that uses a mocked service:

 ```go
 gen, err := wasp.NewGenerator(&wasp.Config{
     T:           t,